-There are several ways to contribute, and not all of them require strong C/C++ skills.
+There are several ways to contribute besides Contributing Code, and not all of them require strong C/C++ skills.
 Areas for non-developers include:

 - Reporting Bugs

-- To report a bug you'll need to sign up for an account by clicking on the Sign Up link below the login fields
+- To report a bug you'll need to sign up for an account by clicking on the Create an account link below the login fields

 - Suggesting Features

 - Answering questions in the Knowledge Base